This is a quick post about another non-quick rabbit hole.

 But, unless you want to fork out some money for a dedicated CANbus sniffer, there’s not really a way of getting CANBus data sniffed into a Mac.
 There are SocketCAN interfaces on Linux, but I tend to work mainly on Mac’s these days so wanted a way of getting CAN frames into Wireshark so I could watch live traffic with all the fancy filtering and plotting that Wireshark can do.

 Side note: it’s a sorry day when Ethereal turned into Wireshark and they stopped selling their T-shirts.
-I had and loved their “Ethereal – Sniffing the glue that holds the internet together”! 🤣
+I had, and loved, their “Ethereal – Sniffing the glue that holds the internet together”! 🤣

 Back to the topic of this post though.
 I had a few home grown and open source packet sniffers lying around.
 And they connected to the SavvyCan.com packet analyser, so I could poke around at what was going on on the bus.